nehalsinghmangat/pykal/docs/source/what_is_pykal/the_pykal_pipeline.rst

  Overview: The pykal pipeline
 ==============================

-Controlling a robot occurs in four steps, and ``pykal`` strives to make every step forward and every step back as painless as possible:
+Building a robot occurs in four steps, and ``pykal`` strives to make every step forward and every step back as painless as possible:

 .. graphviz::
    :align: center